KitWilliams07/MechaCar_Statistical_Analysis/README.md

 - To better highlight this question, partial regression plots were made to show the slope each predictor variable had in relation to MPG.

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/MechaCar_Statistical_Analysis/main/Multiple_Linear_Regression/Resources/Plots.png)
+(These plots are created for MPG vs each predictor variable while holding the other predictor variables constant)

+-Breaking apart the Multiple Linear Regression Model into each predictor variable and MPG plot allows us to see the slope each relationship has.
+From the output of the model, there are estimates of each coefficient / variable within the model...

+vehicle_length    6.267e+00
+vehicle_weight    1.245e-03
+spoiler_angle     6.877e-02
+ground_clearance  3.546e+00
+AWD              -3.411e+00

+-These estimates represent the slope of the partial regression plot.
+For example, MPG vs Vehicle Length shows a strong positive slope, reflected by the value above of 6.267.
+Additionally, the MPG vs AWD plot shows a negative slope, shown by the -3.411 value.
+We can also see from these plots that Vehicle Weight and Spoiler Angle have essentially a zero slope since their values are 1.245e-03 and 6.877e-02 respectively.

+-So based on these slope values and the p-values discussed above, each variable contributes a different amount to this model.
+It is hard to say the slope of the entire model is zero.
+Certain variables (Vehicle Weight and Spoiler Angle) show a slope of zero, however these variables are considered significant to the system.
+From the partial regression plots and p-values, the only important variables are Vehicle Length and Ground Clearance.
+These variables show a positive, non-zero slope, so as the variable increases the MPG does as well.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-- Not a great model
+- Overall this is not a great model.
+For starters, many of the coefficients have a p-value greater than the threshold.
+These variables are deemed statistically insignificant and should not be included in the model.
+In simple terms, that means these variables are not good indicators of MPG for this car.
-- Intercept --> when an intercept is statistically significant, that means it plays a large role in the model when the other predictors are zero.
-This could mean that there are important predictive variables for the model that we have left out.
+- Additionally, since the intercept is statistically significant, that means it plays a large role in the model when the other predictors are zero.
+Since the intercept has such a large effect on this model, this could mean that there are important predictive variables for the model that we have left out.
-- Half the coeffeicients have a p-value greater than threshold, so they are deemed statistically insignificant and should not be included in the model.
+- So to improve this model, Vehicle Lenght and Ground Clearance should remain and the other variables should be removed from the model.
+Possible other predictor variables that could be used are an Aerodynamics Rating or engine size.